This post may contain affiliate links. See our affiliate disclaimer here.

 Parking with Slide Outs

 Many campgrounds have tight spots that force you to park close to electric poles or trees.
 For RVs with slide outs, it can be difficult to eyeball if you have enough room for the slide.
 To avoid parking too close, keep an item on hand that is the same width as your slide so you can easily measure if your slide will fit.
 Personally, we use a level that happens to be the same width as our slide, but a simple piece of string also works great.
+Download our RV setup and departure checklists for more tips on making parking and departure days easy.

 Manual Jack Overrides